jgnewman/sequoia/README.md

 ### Composing Components

 In Sequoia, your application is broken down into components – small packages of HTML and controlling code that can be instantiated and nested within other components.
-In fact the call to `application` generates a component, but it's a special component, intended to live at the top level that has access to specific, configuration tools like `renderIn`.
+In fact, the call to `application` generates a component, but it's a special component, intended to live at the top level and get access to special configuration tools like `renderIn`.
 To create all of your other components, you'll call the `component` function instead.

 In order to illustrate the power of component-based architecture, let's add 1 more level of complexity to the above application.